kevinmickey/django-prettyjson/README.md

 [![PyPi Version](https://badge.fury.io/py/django-prettyjson.png)](https://badge.fury.io/py/django-prettyjson) [![Build Status](https://travis-ci.org/kevinmickey/django-prettyjson.svg?branch=master)](https://travis-ci.org/kevinmickey/django-prettyjson)

-Enables pretty JSON viewer in Django forms, admin, or templates
+Enables pretty JSON viewer in Django forms, admin, or templates.
+The viewer is adapted from [jQuery JSONView](https://github.com/yesmeck/jquery-jsonview).
+It is compatible with almost anything: JSON stored in a string, a jsonfield (using django.contrib.postgres or [django-jsonfield](https://github.com/bradjasper/django-jsonfield/)), or any python object that can be serialized to JSON (using [standardjson](https://github.com/audreyr/standardjson)).

 ## Demo